apacheli/bloons-automation/README.md

 ## Running

-- Install Python 3 or higher - https://www.python.org/
+- Install Python 3 or higher: https://www.python.org/
 - Install pyautogui - `$ py -m pip install pyautogui` (This may vary depending on your OS, but you can just google "how to install python modules")
-- Open Bloons TD 6 and then go to Dark Castle on easy difficulty
+- Open Bloons TD 6 and stay on the home screen
 - Clone the repository with git:
   `$ git clone https://github.com/apacheli/bloons-automation`
-- Run the script - `$ py main.py`
+- Run the script: `$ py main.py`

 For convenience, make sure your level is high so you can keep it running overnight.
 I did not add checks for level up screens.
+(I'm level 14 prestige not to flex or anything)

 ## FAQ

-### Why not use hotkeys?
+### Q: Why not use hotkeys?

-Hotkeys used to work at some point, but Ninja Kiwi might have added some sort of patch to disable automated key presses from pyautogui.
+**A:** Hotkeys used to work at some point, but Ninja Kiwi might have added some sort of patch to disable automated key presses from pyautogui.

-### Will this work on my mobile device?
+### Q: Will this work on my mobile device?

-No.
+**A:** No.

-### Does this script work on Linux and macOS?
+### Q: Does this script work on Linux and macOS?

-Try it and see.
+**A:** Try it and see.

-### Why does it not work?
+### Q: Why does it not work?

-This usually happens after an update.
+**A:** This usually happens after an update.
+You might have to update the assets.

-### Why not restart after completion?
+### Q: Why not restart after completion?

-Ninja Kiwi must have patched this quirk.
+**A:** Ninja Kiwi must have patched this quirk.
 Unfortunately, you are unable to save up for diamond crates.